sansanda/LaserJobs-Logbook/README.md

-# LaserJobs-Manager
+# LaserJobs-Logbook
-Program in python for managing the IMB-CNM laser jobs from the Prototyping Lab
+Program in python for logging the IMB-CNM laser jobs from the Prototyping Lab